shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 The connection is established and you can view the data in the preview panel.
 Feel free to navigate through the Applied Steps of the queries.
-Now we need to ingest People data into the Lakehouse.
+Now we need to ingest People's data into the Lakehouse.

 1. Select **People (1)** query.